Hawker Hurricane: Production

-During 1940, Lord Beaverbrook, who was the Minister of Aircraft Production, established an organisation in which a number of manufacturers were seconded to repair and overhaul battle-damaged aircraft including Hurricanes.
-The Civilian Repair Organisation also overhauled battle-weary aircraft, which were later sent to training units or to other air forces; one of the factories involved was the Austin Aero Company's Cofton Hackett plant.
-Another was David Rosenfield Ltd, based at Barton aerodrome near Manchester.
+During 1940, Lord Beaverbrook, the Minister of Aircraft Production, established the Civilian Repair Organisation through which a number of manufacturers were to repair and overhaul battle-damaged aircraft including Hurricanes.
+Some of these were later sent to training units or to other air forces.
+Factories involved included the Austin Aero Company's Cofton Hackett plant and David Rosenfield Ltd, based at Barton aerodrome near Manchester.

-A major manufacturer of the Hurricane was Canadian Car and Foundry at their factory in Fort William, Ontario, Canada, receiving its initial contract for 40 Hurricanes in November 1938.
+The Canadian Car and Foundry of Fort William, Ontario, Canada was a major Hurricane manufacturer, producing them from November 1938 after receiving their initial contract for 40 Hurricanes.
 The facility's chief engineer, Elsie MacGill, became known as the "Queen of the Hurricanes".
-The initiative was commercially led rather than governmentally, but was endorsed by the British government; Hawker, having recognised that a major conflict was all but inevitable after the Munich Crisis of 1938, drew up preliminary plans to expand Hurricane production via a new factory in Canada.
-Under this plan, samples, pattern aircraft, and a complete set of design documents stored on microfilm, were shipped to Canada; in 1938/9 the RCAF ordered 24 Hurricanes to equip one fighter squadron, 20 of which were delivered, and two more were supplied to Canadian Car and Foundry as pattern aircraft but one probably did not arrive, while the other was sent back to Britain in 1940.
-The first Hurricane built at Canadian Car and Foundry was officially produced in February 1940.
-As a result, Canadian-built Hurricanes were shipped to Britain to participate in events such as the Battle of Britain.
+The initiative was commercially driven, but was endorsed by the British government.
+Hawker recognised that a major conflict was inevitable after the Munich Crisis of 1938 and drew up preliminary plans to expand Hurricane production at a new factory in Canada.
+Under this plan, samples, pattern aircraft, and design documents stored on microfilm were shipped to Canada.
+In 1938/39 the RCAF ordered 24 Hurricanes to equip one fighter squadron, 20 of which were delivered, and two were supplied to Canadian Car and Foundry as pattern aircraft but one probably did not arrive, while the other was returned to Britain in 1940.
+The first Hurricane built at Canadian Car and Foundry was completed in February 1940.
+Canadian-built Hurricanes shipped to Britain participated in the Battle of Britain.

 Overall, some 14,487 Hurricanes and Sea Hurricanes were produced in England and Canada.
 The majority of Hurricanes, 9,986 were built by Hawker (who produced the type at Brooklands from December 1937 to October 1942 and Langley from October 1939 to July 1944), while Hawker's sister company, the Gloster Aircraft Company, constructed 2,750.
 The Austin Aero Company completed 300 Hurricanes.
-Canada Car and Foundry was responsible for the production of 1,451 Hurricanes.
-However those shipped to Britain were incomplete airframes, to be completed after arrival, about 80% arrived without an engine.
+Canada Car and Foundry produced 1,451 Hurricanes.
+However those shipped to Britain were often incomplete airframes and about 80% were delivered without an engine.